nitram509/blil/README.md

 # BliL - Blinking Light

-A command line client, which makes a blinkstick and compatible devices, written in GO, works on Windows and Mac OS X
+A command line client, which can control a blinkstick and/or compatible devices, written in GO, works on Windows and Mac OS X